HaimanotA/Instant-Mildew-Detector/README.md

 # Instant Mildew Detector

 * Instant Mildew Detector is a Predictive Analytics app that detects and predicts if cherry leaves are healthy or if they contain powdery mildew.
+The input for this app is a cherry leaf image, and the output indicates whether the cherry leaf is healthy or has powdery mildew.
+The app assists clients in not supplying a compromised quality product to the market.
-The app is designed using the classificatiion model in machine learning.
+* Instant Mildew Detector is designed using the classification model in machine learning.
+Therefore, it suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.

 ## Dataset Content